Case Study: Community Educational Greenhouse

 “The greenhouse has been a gateway for many young adults, teens, and kids alike, to have a space that can be utilized as a place of learning and community.”

-In 2016, the City of Mishawaka entered into a partnership with the School City of Mishawaka to utilize a small “greenhouse” located on the 2nd floor of Mishawaka High School.
-They were allowed access to the room to grow plant material for the City and in return offered an after school program aimed at engaging students in horticulture and various landscaping practices.
-This greenhouse was approximately 500 square feet and was used as storage for a majority of the Science Departments' equipment allowing for only a small corner for the students' garden club.
+In 2016, the City of Mishawaka partnered with the School City of Mishawaka to utilize a small “greenhouse” located on the 2nd floor of Mishawaka High School.
+They were allowed access to the room to grow plant material for the City and in return offered an after-school program aimed at engaging students in horticulture and various landscaping practices.
+This greenhouse was approximately 500 square feet and was used as storage for a majority of the Science Department's equipment allowing for only a small corner for the students' garden club.

-In 2018, the City of Mishawaka Parks and Recreation Department launched a crowdfunding campaign with the goal to raise $23,000 to build a greenhouse.
+In 2018, the City of Mishawaka Parks and Recreation Department launched a crowdfunding campaign with the goal of raising $23,000 to build a greenhouse.
 The campaign raised $29,108 from 77 community patrons.
 By reaching their crowdfunding goal, the project unlocked a matching grant from the Indiana Housing & Community Development Authority's CreatINg Places program.

 “The greenhouse has been a gateway for many young adults, teens, and kids alike, to have a space that can be utilized as a place of learning and community.”